van001/lesscode/readme.md

 const sreplace3 = pattern => replaceWith => str =>  str.replace(pattern,replaceWith)
 ```

-#### Single input/Output
+#### Single input functions
 By default every function will have one input and one output.
 Both input and/or output can be functions.
 ```
 const lhead = l => l[0]
 ```
 > 'l' denotes a List function, head tells about the operation.
 A single input function defined for a given category will always act on the same category object - List, String or Map

-#### Multiple input - Currying
+#### Multiple input functions
+###### Currying
 I will use [Currying](https://en.wikipedia.org/wiki/Currying) to define functions with more than one parameter and upto 3 parameters, after which function will have arbitrary paramaters.
-If a function takes more than one parameter we post-fix the name with no of parameters (up to 3).
+If a function takes more than one parameter we post-fix the name with no. of parameters (up to 3).
 ```
 const sreplace3 = pattern => replaceWith => str =>  str.replace(pattern,replaceWith)
 ```